Situation and outlook for primary industries

 SOPI also analyses the performance of primary industries in New Zealand and looks at emerging issues affecting trade and production.

-In 2020, we expect export revenue to increase by 3.3% to $47.9 billion.
-Our expectations have increased from our September forecast round, with upward revisions to dairy, meat, wool and forestry.
-Most of this increase is due to rising global commodity prices and a weaker New Zealand dollar.
-For 2021, we expect a further 2.1% increase in export revenue to $48.9 billion as we expect global commodity prices to remain high.
+In 2020, we expect export revenue to increase 0.5% to $46.5 billion.
+Our expectations have decreased from our December 2019 forecast round, with downward revisions to most sectors, particularly dairy, meat and wool, and forestry.
+Most of this decrease is due to falling international demand in the wake of the coronavirus (COVID-19) outbreak.
+Given the evolving situation in relation to COVID-19, this forecast needs to be treated with more caution than normal.
+For 2021, we expect an increase of 2.4% in export revenue to $47.6 billion as we expect global demand to have recovered from the effects of COVID-19.

-- For the year to June 2020, we expect dairy exports to rise 8.4% to $19.6 billion, with rising prices offsetting a slight decline in milk production.
+- For the year to June 2020, we expect dairy exports to rise 6.3% to $19.2 billion, driven by strong domestic production and rising prices.

 Meat and wool

-- Meat and wool export revenue is expected to increase by 2.5% to reach $10.4 billion for the year to June 2020.
-This increase is due to high international meat prices as a result of African swine fever reducing China’s pork herd.
+- Meat and wool export revenue is expected to increase 0.3% to reach $10.2 billion for the year to June 2020.
+This increase is due to high international meat prices as a result of African swine fever reducing China's pork herd.

-- Exports for the year to June 2020 are expected to drop 16.2% to $5.8 billion due to sharply lower log prices in China.
-This is $0.2 billion higher than the September forecast as log prices are recovering more quickly than expected.
+- Exports for the year to June 2020 are expected to drop 17.9% to $5.7 billion due to sharply lower log prices in China.
+This is $0.5 billion lower than the December forecast as expectations that log exports would improve after the Chinese New Year have been overtaken by trade disruptions due to COVID-19.

-- Horticulture export revenue is expected to rise by 4.7% to $6.4 billion for the year to June 2020, led by increases in kiwifruit, wine, and apples and pears.
+- Horticulture export revenue is expected to rise 2.9% to $6.3 billion for the year to June 2020, led by increases in kiwifruit, wine, and apples and pears.

-- Seafood exports for the year to June 2020 are expected to increase 6.5% to $2.1 billion due to increasing prices and higher aquaculture production.
+- Seafood exports for the year to June 2020 are expected to decrease 2.2% to $1.9 billion due to lower catch limits and a significant decrease in rock lobster revenue as most orders were cancelled from late January due to disruption from COVID-19.

 - Production and exports are expected to recover strongly in the year ending June 2020, pushing export revenue up 10% to $260 million due to increased vegetable seed exports.